-The speech–language pathologists, audiologists and deaf educators at Boys Town National Research Hospital are specialists in aural (re)habilitation.
-(Re)habilitation involves comprehensive assessment and treatment of individuals with hearing loss.
-Candidates for aural (re)habilitation may include individuals that are deaf, hard-of-hearing, hearing-aid users or cochlear implant users.
-Clinicians help support a variety of communication preferences, including, but not limited to, oral communication, Signing Exact English (SEE), American Sign Language (ASL), and Cued Speech.
+The speech–language pathologists, audiologists, and deaf educators at Boys Town National Research Hospital work with patients and their families to develop a comprehensive assessment and aural (re)habilitation program.
+Our clinicians support a variety of communication preferences including, but not limited to, oral/aural communication, Signing Exact English (SEE), American Sign Language (ASL), and Cued Speech.

 Most children who receive a cochlear implant are hearing for the very first time.
 Services are designed to support both the child and the family to maximize auditory, speech, and language development.
 Services may include: